We've reviewed every pair of the best ghd straighteners to help you settle on 'The One'

 Reasons to avoid

 As ghd is excellent at creating both hair dryers and straighteners, we had high hopes for this.
 Shall we start with the good?
 The Duet styler is clearly a very advanced piece of kit.
-It combines targeted airflow with four slimline plates on either side of the central air vents and does a pretty great job of drying and smoothing hair in one fell swoop.
+It combines targeted airflow with four slimline plates on either side of the central air vents and does a pretty great job of drying and smoothing hair at once.

 Our thick-haired tester found it took only a few passes on each section of rough-dried hair to achieve the same result she would with a separate dryer and straightener.
-It also doesn't knock every inch of texture from the hair as flat irons sometimes can, rather it smoothes and styles.
+It also doesn't knock every inch of texture out of the hair as flat irons often do; rather it smoothes and styles.
 The main benefit here is convenience.
 Only using one tool is less hassle and you'll spend less time styling.
-It also benefits hair health, as the dryer gets up to 150ºC and the plates 120ºC (both lower than ghd's standard 185ºC temperature).
-Although if you do rely on higher heat to get a sleek finish, you can use Shine Shot mode to do so.
+It also helps to preserve the hair's health; the dryer gets up to 150ºC and the plates 120ºC (both significantly lower than ghd's usual 185ºC temperature).
+However, if you do rely on higher heat to get a sleek finish, you can use the Shine Shot mode to do so, which styles at the usual 185ºC.

-And the not-so-good?
-It's larger than other ghd straighteners and we've found it can be trickier to get it very close to the root in thicker and/or curly hair types.
+As for not-so-good, it's larger than all other ghd straighteners and we found it was trickier to get it very close to the root in thicker and curly hair types.
 That said, you have to factor in that this is a hair dryer as well, in which case you could actually say it's quite small.
-It's also a little noisy at first, although we found it quietened down with use.
-You will also need to practice a few times to get the knack, as is the case for any new technology – but that's what this is, something new and exciting and another option in ghd's roster.
+It's also a little noisy at first, although we found it quietened down with use (that or we just got used to it!).
+You'll also probably need to practice a bit to master the technique, as is the case with any new technology – but that's what this is: a new and exciting addition to ghd's roster.

 How we tested the best ghd straighteners